slang-legacy/jsonvcs/Readme.md

 mongodb versioning for python
-versions stored in one document... lightweight versioning w/ only 1 doc being manipulated "reverse diffs" - the current state of the doc is readily avaliable, compiling all the diffs on to the current version (starting from the most recent), brings you back to the origional doc deal with all the stuff using a class for saving n' stuff... maybe extend the class provided by pymongo docs can be compressed by just cutting the diffs array down
+deal with all the stuff using a class for saving n' stuff... maybe extend the class provided by pymongo docs can be compressed by just cutting the diffs array down